 In the ecologically-oriented reading of Calvin B. Dewitt, on the other hand, the point of this precept is that ‘we must not destroy the ability of the bird to produce more offspring; we must preserve its fruitfulness’ (Kellert and Farnham 2002, 40).
-This is quite different both from the Cordovero reading and from the ‘rationale’ suggested at the end of the original text; these are not differences of opinion about the intent of the text, but differences among various contexts of interpretation.
+This is quite different both from the Cordovero reading and from the ‘rationale’ suggested at the end of the original text; these are not differences of opinion about the author's intent, but differences among various contexts of interpretation. [next]

 A sentence can mean something to you consciously only in the context you can construct at the time of meaning.
 Its deeper meaning is beyond your consciousness to the extent that its wider context is beyond your construction.

 you are a letter from Christ delivered by us, written not with ink but with the Spirit of the Living God, not on tablets of stone but on tables of human hearts [καρδίαις σαρκίναις].Here sarkina, the adjective from σαρξ, is used to distinguish the living (‘fleshly’) heart from the dead stone of the old law.
 What is ‘written in stone’ is of death, ‘for the letter killeth, but the spirit [πνεῦμα] giveth life’ (2 Corinthians 3:6, KJV).
-So the significance of the sarx depends on the context, which in turn depends on the situation of the addressee.— 2 Corinthians 3:3 (RSV)
+This reverses the usual association of sarx with the dead body as opposed to the soma.
+So the significance of the sarx depends on the context, which in turn depends on the situation of the addressee. [next]— 2 Corinthians 3:3 (RSV)